GoogleCloudPlatform/spanner-migration-tool/docs/reverse-replication/ReverseReplicationUserGuide.md

 1. Avoid backlog build up of Spanner writes before starting the reverse replication.
 Start the reverse replication pipeline just before cutover of the first shard.

-2. Set the chagne stream retention period to maximum value of 7 days to avoid any data loss.
+2. Set the change stream retention period to maximum value of 7 days to avoid any data loss.

 3. Use the launcher script to create the necessary GCP resources and avoid creating them manually.